Shopify/draggable/src/Draggable/Sensors/DragSensor/README.md

 ### Known issues

 The drag sensor uses the native Drag and Drop API and therefor Draggable does not create a mirror.
-This means there is less control over the mirror
+This means there is less control over the mirror.

 ### Example